What are HTTP Headers: Examples and Most Common Types

 Mantas Miksenas

-Mantas Miksenas is a Former Inbound Sales Team Lead who believes he needs to keep moving forward by pushing the limits.
+Mantas Miksenas was an Inbound Sales Team Lead who believes he needs to keep moving forward by pushing the limits.
 The tech industry compliments the latter aim as it expands boundaries and helps to build the future.
 While he pushes his limits, he likes to put on a soundtrack of smooth Jazz and improvisational music to keep himself energized.

 All information on Oxylabs Blog is provided on an "as is" basis and for informational purposes only.
 We make no representation and disclaim all liability with respect to your use of any information contained on Oxylabs Blog or any third-party websites that may be linked therein.
 Before engaging in scraping activities of any kind you should consult your legal advisors and carefully read the particular website's terms of service or receive a scraping license.